 UPSC political science optional syllabus

 So, to help the students in choosing the right subjects here we have covered the detailed syllabus of upsc political science optional.
 Along with political science, here you can find a complete syllabus of upsc subjects in detail.

-POLITICAL SCIENCE AND INTERNATIONAL
+POLITICAL SCIENCE AND INTERNATIONAL RELATIONS

 Political science optional syllabus PAPER- I